Westwood-Robotics/EN02-OP/README.md

 Contact us for commercial license should you need full rights to create and distribute the platform on your own terms without any open-source license obligations.

-## Future Work
-Assembly videos will be uploaded.